RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

   - Comprehensive documentation and examples

 ### Upcoming Work
-- Implement authentication middleware to secure the API
 - Add database integration for persistent storage
 - Implement real-time updates using WebSockets
 - Create integration tests for the API endpoints